Kingxukai/linux/Documentation/arch/x86/boot.rst

 	- If 0, print early messages.
 	- If 1, suppress early messages.

-		This requests to the kernel (decompressor and early kernel) to not write early messages that require accessing the display hardware directly.
+		This requests to the woke kernel (decompressor and early kernel) to not write early messages that require accessing the woke display hardware directly.

   Bit 6 (obsolete): KEEP_SEGMENTS